 Some have argued that this is a complicated or overly long pattern.
 While the arguments are intricate, the solution is not.
 The traditions against such common-sense approaches are strong, which is why the forces here are sometimes hard.

 These arguments and adjustments aside, the ceremonial inclusion of such absences on the Product Backlog make visible that care for the personal well-being of team members (through vacation, medical care, etc.) is indeed part of the corporate value proposition.
 It shows that management cares.
-Management sympathy or empathy has empirically been shown to increase productivity while disdain for such personal concerns can demotivate the team or build resentment.
+Management sympathy or empathy has empirically increases productivity while disdain for such personal concerns can demotivate the team or build resentment.
 This is all within the Scrum spirit of extending the notion of value beyond the product, into concern for the Team and its people, as exemplified in the mission statement of Toyota’s Nummi plant:

 After learning the Vacation PBI pattern, time came around for Asaf to go on vacation.
 While the team was striving to become more cross-functional, Asaf did most of the database work when it came up.
 There wasn’t going to be much database work this Sprint, so the “bus factor” of Asaf being away wasn’t very severe.
 Asaf and the rest of the team agreed to assess the cost of Asaf’s absence at 15 points, so they created a 15-point PBI.
 During the Sprint they burned down a proportional amount each day.
 The team missed their forecast by five points — well within the statistical norm of a healthy team’s velocity.
 So the team didn’t adjust their velocity, and carried on without any Vacation PBIs when Asaf returned.